sybrenstuvel/flickrapi/doc/3-auth.rst

 --------------------------------------------------

 OAuth was designed for web-based applications.
-After authorizing the application the browser is sent to an papplication-specific callback URL with a verification code appended.
+After authorizing the application the browser is sent to an application-specific callback URL with a verification code appended.
 When your application is not web-based, you have two options: